mazilahma/Module3CourseProject/README.md

 * Combine the test and train datasets into one
 * Write the output to a file “tidy_data.txt” file with write.table() using row.name=FALSE

+To invoke the above function, please follow the steps below:
-Firstly, set the current working directory by using setwd() function.
+* set the current working directory by using setwd() function
+* Copy run_analysis.R into the current working directory
+* Ensure all samsung data is in the current working directory
 ```
 Setwd('..') # specify the working directory
 source('run_analysis.R') # download samsung data in zip file and unzip it